Posted on Leave a comment

 • Look for: matcha listed clearly as the main ingredient

-If you are still deciding between types, read this next: Ceremonial vs Culinary Matcha at Walmart
+If you are choosing between types, read: Ceremonial vs Culinary Matcha at Walmart.

 Best Walmart Matcha Options to Start With